Vegan Tiramisu Protein Balls

 Indulge in the rich, sophisticated flavors of coffee and chocolate with these no-bake Tiramisu Protein Balls.
 Easy to make and packed with plant-based protein, they are the perfect bite-sized vegan snack or healthy dessert to satisfy your sweet cravings and give you an energy boost.

 This beginner vegan, protein balls recipe comes together in about 30 minutes and serves 8.
 It's perfect for any cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our creamy vegan no-bake blueberry cheesecake next.

 Prep